alastairlundy/PlatformKit/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/bebef387dc44016f8612/maintainability)](https://codeclimate.com/github/AluminiumTech/AluminiumCoreLib/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/bebef387dc44016f8612/test_coverage)](https://codeclimate.com/github/AluminiumTech/AluminiumCoreLib/test_coverage)

-### How to get AluminiumCoreLib
+### How to get the former AluminiumCoreLib library

 For C# projects, you can get [AluminiumCoreLib on Nuget](https://www.nuget.org/packages/AluminiumCoreLib/) - (Usable on any .NET Standard 2.0 compliant project).

 ## Contributions
-See [Contributing guide](https://github.com/AluminiumTech/AluminiumCoreLib/blob/master/CONTRIBUTING.md) for how to contribute to this project.
+See [Contributing guide](https://github.com/AluminiumTech/PlatformKit/blob/master/CONTRIBUTING.md) for how to contribute to this project.

-### Apps built with AluminiumCoreLib
+### Apps built with PlatformKit
 If you'd like to add your app here and it uses this library then submit a new issue asking for this.

-## About AluminiumCoreLib.hardware
-AluminiumCoreLib.Hardware is a complementary library which is it's own project and can be found [here](https://github.com/AluminiumTech/AluminiumCoreLib.Hardware) .

-AluminiumCoreLib.Hardware deals with the complexity of getting Hardware Information.
-It used to be part of AluminiumCoreLib but was seperated due to requiring .NET Framework 4.x .

-As such, AluminiumCoreLib.Hardware can only be used in .NET Framework projects.